tandasat/MiniVisorPkg/Docs/Building_and_Debugging.md

 Windows: Debugging the Driver with a Debugger
 ----------------------------------------------

 The Windows driver can be debugged in the same way as other Windows drivers.
-Configure KDNET for Windows 10 and KDCOM for Windows 7, and attach WinDbg as usual.
+Configure KDNET for Windows 10 and attach WinDbg as usual.